hajoeichler/check_monit/Readme.md

 This can be used in scenarios, when using monit as node centric montitoring tools and on top using Icinga to monitor a whole environment.

-This gives you feedback of there are any unmoniorted monit checks.
+This gives you feedback if there are any unmoniorted monit checks and about their state.

 # Background